Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Introduction

 \section{Introduction}

 A core interest in causal inference is estimating treatment effects, including the average treatment effect \citep[ATE,][]{Imbens2015causalinference}.
 In the standard setup, we estimate such treatment effects from triples of covariates, a treatment indicator, and outcomes.
-As in other statistical analyses, it is highly important to gather a sufficient amount of data.
+As in other statistical analyses, accuracy depends not only on the statistical method but also on the amount and type of data available.
 While randomized controlled trials are the gold standard, they are often infeasible.
 Therefore, in many practical scenarios, we use observational data to perform causal inference.
 However, observational data are also not necessarily easy to collect.
 In particular, treatment variables and the corresponding outcomes are often costly, whereas covariates are usually easy to gather.

 Under this practical scenario, we consider estimating ATEs more accurately using auxiliary unlabeled covariates, even when treatment variables and outcomes are missing.
-This setting corresponds to semi-supervised learning in machine learning, where we utilize both labeled and unlabeled data \citep{Chapelle2006semisupervisedlearning}.
+We also discuss the average treatment effect on the treated, because it is often the causal target in observational studies where treatment participation itself determines the relevant population.
+This setting corresponds to semi-supervised learning in machine learning, where we utilize both labeled and unlabeled data \citep{Chapelle2006semisupervisedlearning}, which is also referred to as prediction-powered inference \citep{Angelopoulos2021gentleintroduction,Ilker2024predictionpowered}.

 In many applications, such unlabeled covariates are easy to gather.
 For example, in the United States, we may aim to estimate the ATE for the effect of a new scholarship.
 Although we may know the covariates for an enormous number of students, we can assign treatment, scholarship, to only a limited number of them.
-In such cases, we aim to estimate the ATE more accurately by using the unlabeled covariates.
+In such cases, the unlabeled covariates contain information about the population over which the treatment effect is averaged, even though they do not contain treatment indicators or outcomes.